 However, if you don’t know PHP, you might want to shop around first.

 My verdict was that I didn’t give Laravel enough of a chance to surprise me.
 I hit a few bugs in a few outdated tutorials and wrote off a framework because I didn’t like the language, and that’s not fair to Laravel.
 After working with it for a few days, I moved on.
 In the future, I may come back to see why everyone loves it.

-The Laravel Learning Curve
+The Laravel learning curve

 Laravel seems like it has an easy learning curve, especially if you have some backend development and PHP experience and a desire to learn it.
 Take a look at this thread for some more opinions.

-My time with Rails
+My thoughts on Rails

 Initially, I had trouble admitting I wanted to even try Rails.
 After all, it’s 2018 – isn’t Rails dead yet?

 I’d attempted to learn Rails a few years ago when I was just starting in web development, and it didn’t make much sense to me.
 Back then, it still hadn’t clicked after two months.
 But now that I had a few years worth of development experience, maybe it would be easier.